kubernetes/kubernetes/docs/devel/releasing.md

 access to the information about the git tree, but we still want to be able to tell whether this build corresponds to an exact release (e.g. v0.3) or is between releases (e.g. at some point in development between v0.3 and v0.4).

-## Version Number Format

-TODO(ihmccreery) update everything below here

-In order to account for these use cases, there are some specific formats that may end up representing the Kubernetes version.
-Here are a few examples:

-- **v0.5**: This is official version 0.5 and this version will only be used when building from a clean git tree at the v0.5 git tag, or from a tree extracted from the tarball corresponding to that specific release.
-- **v0.5-15-g0123abcd4567**: This is the `git describe` output and it indicates that we are 15 commits past the v0.5 release and that the SHA1 of the commit where the binaries were built was `0123abcd4567`.
-It is only possible to have this level of detail in the version information when building from git, not when building from a tarball.
-- **v0.5-15-g0123abcd4567-dirty** or **v0.5-dirty**: The extra `-dirty` prefix
-  means that the tree had local modifications or untracked files at the time of the build, so there's no guarantee that the source code matches exactly the state of the tree at the `0123abcd4567` commit or at the `v0.5` git tag (resp.)
-- **v0.5-dev**: This means we are building from a tarball or using `go get` or, if we have a git tree, we are using `go install` directly, so it is not possible to inject the git version into the build information.
-Additionally, this is not an official release, so the `-dev` prefix indicates that the version we are building is after `v0.5` but before `v0.6`.
-(There is actually an exception where a commit with `v0.5-dev` is not present on `v0.6`, see later for details.)

-## Injecting Version into Binaries

 In order to cover the different build cases, we start by providing information that can be used when using only Go build tools or when we do not have the git